 As Xiruen culture is disparate, there is no room culturally for music making and any previous traditions of making music have vanished from their culture.
 Music published depicts The Outcropping as a whole, or specific locales.

 Xiruen are strictly carnivorous, and usually feed on domesticated reptiles.
 These reptiles are captured and cared for each by specialized Xiruen.
-After generations of breeding, some Xiruen have created reptiles that have far more meat, leading to higher profits and reduced costs.
+After generations of breeding, some Xiruen have taken to farming reptiles that have far more meat, leading to higher profits and reduced costs.

 Main Article: Xiruen Religion